-As discussed in Note 17, subsequent to March 31, 2014, a creditor of the First Nation filed for bankruptcy protection.
+As discussed in Note 17, during the fiscal year, a creditor of the First Nation filed for bankruptcy protection.
 The First Nation is commencing legal action in an attempt to recover the value of the loan, but the ultimate outcome of this action is not determinable at this time.